 This is one of the most popular meditation apps, with over 9,871 free meditations from over 2,000 teachers, in over 25 languages.
 Many people join this group because of its community aspect as you can see how many people are meditating at the same time as you.
 This is particularly helpful to those that experience some isolation from working from home or for those that work alone.

-Elefriends if an app form Mind, and has online access to an online community for peer support.
+Elefriends if an app from Mind, and has online access to an online community for peer support.
 It has been downloaded in excess of 13,000 times.
 “We all know what it’s like to struggle sometimes, but now there’s a safe place to listen, share and be heard”.

 This app offers the opportunity to learn to relax by measuring your heart rate and suggests tasks to suit your state of mind.
 The tasks include simple breathing techniques and light exercise to take your mins away for your worries.